Div12345/Div12345/README.md

 </p>
 <p align="center">
 Always on the lookout for opportunities to learn and work especially with Signal Processing, Machine Learning, Deep Learning decoding techniques, especially for Biomedical/Neural Data.
-Also currently working on and open to freelancing and projects in ML, MLOps and Data Science in all domains.

 </p>

 <h2 align="center">My favorite projects 💻</h2>